 Ge/Ay 159.
 Planetary Evolution and Habitability.
 9 units (3-0-6).
 For course description, see Geological and Planetary Sciences.

 Ay 190.
 Computational Astrophysics.
 9 units (3-0-6); second term.
 Prerequisites: Ph 20–22 (undergraduates).
 Introduction to essential numerical analysis and computational methods in astrophyics and astrophysical data analysis.
 Basic numerical methods and techniques; N-body simulations; fluid dynamics (SPH/grid-based); MHD; radiation transport; reaction networks; data analysis methods; numerical relativity.
-Instructor: Ott.
+Not offered 2014-15.

 Ay 211.
 Contemporary Extragalactic Astronomy.
 9 units (3-0-6); third term.
 Prerequisites: Ay 123, Ay 124, and Ay 127.
 Topics in extragalactic astronomy and cosmology, including observational probes of dark matter and dark energy; cosmological backgrounds and primordial element abundances; galaxy formation and evolution, including assembly histories, feedback and environmental effects; physics of the intergalactic medium; the role of active galactic nuclei; galactic structure and stellar populations; future facilities and their likely impact in the field.
-Instructors: Ellis, Kulkarni.
+Not offered 2014-2015.